-I brought one book with me to Loreto that I’ve already read three times.
+I brought one book with me to Loreto that I have already read three times.

 The Body Keeps the Score sits on the nightstand, spine cracked, pages soft from handling.
-I do not open it much anymore.
-I do not need to.
+I rarely open it anymore.
+I have no need to.
 The words have moved from page to practice.
 But having it nearby feels important, the way certain objects become witnesses to our becoming.

 How I Found This Book

-I found van der Kolk’s book during a period when I couldn’t name what was wrong.
+I found van der Kolk’s book during a period when I was without words for what was wrong.

-I was not in crisis.
+I was beyond crisis, technically.
 I was functioning.
 Teaching my classes, meeting my deadlines, and showing up where I was supposed to show up.
 But something had gone quiet inside me.
 Joy arrived less often and stayed for shorter periods.
 Sleep fractured into segments of vigilance.
 My shoulders had taken up permanent residence somewhere near my ears.

 I thought this was just adulthood.
 Just the weight of a demanding career.
-Just what happens when you’ve been working contract to contract for twenty-five years, never quite sure if next semester will hold a place for you.
+Just what happens when you have been working contract to contract for twenty-five years, never quite sure if next semester will hold a place for you.

-Then I read this sentence: “Traumatized people chronically feel unsafe inside their bodies.”
+Then I read this sentence: “Traumatised people chronically feel unsafe inside their bodies” (van der Kolk, 2014, p.
+97).

 I put the book down.
 I looked at my hands.
 I noticed, for the first time in years, how tightly I was holding my own fingers.